 - This thing holds a ton of water; you do not need to worry about constantly refilling it.

 - Each filter replaces 300 single-use plastic water bottles, which is great for the environment.

 - The activated carbon stage of the filter does a great job removing odors from water.

 - The lid on the top is easy to flip open when it comes time to refill the filter.

 What We Didn’t Like:

 - After a few refills, the time it takes for the water to get through the filter is very long.

 6.BWT Premium Water Filter Pitcher & 3 Filters

-- The filters (3) are designed to remove tap water contaminants but will also re-mineralize your drinking water.
+- The filters (3) are designed to remove tap water contaminants and re-mineralize your drinking water.